Athene Holding: 4Q Earnings Snapshot

 Athene Holding shares have climbed slightly more than 6% since the beginning of the year.
 The stock has fallen 4% in the last 12 months.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on ATH at https://www.zacks.com/ap/ATH

-Note: This story has been corrected to show that Athene is based in Hamilton, Bermuda, not Pembroke.